marigostra/mbrola-suite/README.md

 ### Requirements and compilation

-In addition to usual gcc and make, you need the libgdbm-dev (as it is called in Debian and Ubuntu) package.
+Besides the quite usual packages gcc and make, you need libgdbm-dev (as it is called in Debian and Ubuntu).
 To compile this software just run "make" in the main directory, after that you will get the result in out/.

+If you would like to install the software, run "make PREFIX=/usr/loca install".
+Please replace the "/usr/local" string with the value whatever you want.